Bill & Melinda Gates Foundation

 We considered all aspects – from recceing the site, to how the exhibit could grab the attention of passers by, sorting out insurance, booking the right equipment and testing it.

-Our team were on hand on launch night.
-We were there to install the piece, but it was also an unmissable chance to chat to people as they were using it.
-It was awesome to hear first-hand comments about the content they were discovering – from shock at how many children still die in their first month of life, to surprise at how much life expectancy, for most, has increased.
+Our team installed the piece and, on the nights itself, we were there to hear people’s first-hand reactions as they used it – from shock at how many children still die in their first month of life, to surprise at how much life expectancy, for most, has increased.

-(We did include some lighter editorial moments in the piece too, such as how many return trips you could make to Mars, with your new-found life expectancy.
-Give it a try to find out.)
+Want to know how many return trips you could make to Mars with your new-found life expectancy?
+Give Global Health Check a try to find out.